-This tutorial UnGuided/Wireless Transmission Media consists of types of unguided/wireless transmission media, advantages of unguided media, Radio Waves Definition, Uses, Examples, microwave definition, example, application and advantages of Microwaves, definition of Infrared, examples, applications advantages of Infrared.
+Tutorial: UnGuided/Wireless Transmission Media, types of unguided/wireless transmission media, advantages of unguided media, Radio Waves Definition, Uses, Examples, microwave definition, example, application and advantages of Microwaves, definition of Infrared, examples, applications advantages of Infrared.

 - 1 UnGuided/Wireless Transmission Media

 - 2 Types of unguided/wireless transmission media

 - 2.2 Microwaves Definition

 UnGuided/Wireless Transmission Media transfer electromagnetic waves without using a physical medium or conductor.
 It is also referred to as Unbounded or Wireless transmission media.

 Advantages of unguided media

 - The signal is broadcasted through free space (air).

 - Unguided signals can travel in several ways: sky propagation, ground propagation, and line-of-sight propagation.

 - The electromagnetic spectrum, ranging from 3 kHz to 900 THz, used for wireless communication.